-Thank you and congratulations on choosing MasterWeld.
-This Owner's Manual is designed to help you get the most out of your MasterWeld products.
+Thank you and congratulations on choosing a MasterWeld product.
+This Owner's Manual is designed to help you get the most out of your welding machine.
 Please take time to read the Safety precautions.
 They will help you protect yourself against potential hazards in the workplace.
 With proper maintenance this equipment should provide years of reliable service.
-All our systems conform to ISO9001: 2015 and are independently audited by TCS.

-The entire product range carries the CE mark, and is constructed in accordance with European directives and the product specific standards where they apply.
+The entire product range carries the CE mark and is constructed in accordance with

+European directives and the product specific standards where they apply.